nicinabox/boiler/README.md

 ## Usage

-    convert PLG             # Convert a plg to boiler package help [COMMAND]          # Describe available commands or one specific command info NAME               # Get info on installed package init                    # Create a boiler.json in the current directory install NAME [VERSION]  # Install a package by name list [NAME]             # List installed packages
+    convert PLG             # Convert a plg to boiler package deploy DIR HOST         # Pack and copy to an unRAID machine (for testing) help [COMMAND]          # Describe available commands or one specific command info NAME               # Get info on installed package init [DIRECTORY]        # Create a boiler.json in the specified directory install NAME [VERSION]  # Install a package by name list [NAME]             # List installed packages
-    pack DIR                # Pack a directory for distribution register NAME URL       # Register a package remove NAME             # Remove (uninstall) a package search NAME             # Search for packages
+    open NAME               # Open a package's homepage pack DIR                # Pack a directory for distribution register NAME URL       # Register a package remove NAME             # Remove (uninstall) a package search NAME             # Search for packages
-    update NAME             # Update package by name version                 # Prints version
+    update NAME [VERSION]   # Update package by name version                 # Prints version

 ## Creating a package